-Studio Lucy Sanderson is a multidisciplinary practice with a provision to design for equality.
-Conceiving creative projects from initial concept through to production, hoping to inspire for the future of change.
+Studio Lucy Sanderson is a multidisciplinary design and research studio with a provision to bring equality to environments, conceiving creative and research projects from initial concept through to production.
+Campaigning for the future of change.

-Sanderson coined the term, "(every)body deserves equality", 2016 - referring to the 'body' as a glocalised landscape with the premise to perform in society without stereotyping.
-This concept was initially related to acknowledging the lack of people of colour within the feminist discourse, '(every)body' is the groundwork ideology hoping to redefine the notion of sexuality, nationality, age, culture, cultural capital and gender through the means of equality.
+Sanderson coined the term, "Every(body) deserves equality", 2016 - referring to the 'body' as a glocalised landscape with the premise to perform in society without stereotyping.
+This concept was initially related to acknowledging the lack of people of colour within the feminist discourse, 'every(body)' is the groundwork ideology hoping to redefine the notion of sexuality, nationality, age, culture, cultural capital, recognition of white privilege and gender through the means of equality.